psu-epl/psu-epl.github.com/index.md

 Our phone number is **503-725-2879**.

 [Checkout]
 Pay for things here including all of your Lab kits, Analog Discovery 2, and Toolboxes.
+Once you pay you will receive an email letting you know that your purchase is ready to pick up.
+Please do NOT come to the lab before you receive the email.
+We are trying to protect our student workers and you by lowering contact through this process.

 Please consider donating to the lab to help us further our growth.
 We are a 501c3 and your donation is tax deductible!
 Email [lid@pdx.edu](mailto:lid@pdx.edu) to donate!